Updated as of: 3/14/19

-To get the clarity you need for continued growth, you need to implement a contact management system into your routine.
-By doing so, you’ll have a single resource to house all of your contact information so you can easily segment your list and prioritize marketing efforts.
-And including notes on recent encounters will give you information that can help make your follow-up calls less painful and more impactful.
+This is why you need to implement a contact management system.
+By doing so, you’ll have a single resource to house all of your contact information, so you can easily segment your list and prioritize marketing efforts.
+And including notes on recent encounters will give you information that can help make your follow-up calls more successful.

 But, there’s a bit of a catch 22 with contact databases.
-You don’t want to spend a lot of money on a customer relationship management (CRM) system until you grow your business to a certain point, yet you need the functionality of a contact database to significantly grow.
+While you don’t want to spend a lot of money on a customer relationship management (CRM) system too soon, you need the functionality of a contact database to significantly grow.

-Here’s how you can create a simple, yet effective, contact management database without spending a cent:
+Keep reading to find out how you can create a simple, yet effective, contact management database, without spending a cent:

 Step 1: Build your database (or use our free template).

 If you’re creating your database from scratch, you’ll want to include columns for basic contact information, such as: